-While the battle for mobile app development shows no signs of waning, Software Planet Group come armed with a deep understanding of each of these systems.
+While the native vs HTML5 vs React Native battle still shows no signs of waning, Software Planet Group come armed with a very deep understanding of these systems.
 So to summarise it all, let’s take a look at the helpful table below:

 The best performance

 Native Ul from the start; no need for workarounds or any other attempts to mimic the original user interface

 Most appropriate method for game development or intense data processing apps